ayk2ea/project3-teamLAN/README.md

 ### Code Usage
-Using the code found in the SRC folder, run the file titled ______.
+Using the code found in the SRC folder, run the file titled "AMC stock.Rmd".
 Ensure that the following packages have been installed: fpp, forecast.
-This file will use the ARIMA function on the cleaned dataset, AMCdataFinal.csv (found in the Data folder) to create a projection of the stock prices for the next 12 months to identify the best time to sell AMC stocks.
+This file will use the ARIMA function on the cleaned dataset of monthly stock averages, monthPrices.csv (found in the Data folder) to create a projection of the stock prices for the next 12 months to identify the best time to sell AMC stocks.

 ## Data